haptork/easyLambda/Readme.md

 ### Compiling
-There are no linking requirements of ezl library but it uses boost::serialization and bools::mpi that need to be linked.
+There are no linking requirements of ezl library but it uses boost::serialization and boost::mpi that need to be linked.
 Here is how you can compile a program in general: mpic++ file.cpp -Wall -std=c++14 -O3 -I path_to_ezl_include -lboost_mpi -lboost_serialization